 Note that in this case, just as in the case of periodical boundary conditions, the Green function in momentum space always has the same form when written in terms of the eigenvalues of the Laplacian, be it on finite lattices, in the continuum inside a finite box or in infinite space.
 What changes is the number and character of these eigenvalues, of which there is a finite number on finite lattices, a discrete infinity in the continuum inside a finite box, and an uncountable, continuous infinity in infinite space.
 On the other hand, the Green functions in position space change significantly when one passes from one case to the other.
-Hence, we see that the transformation by the eigenfunctions of the Laplacian effectively filters out the detailed effect of the boundary conditions and of the finite volume of the box over the physically relevant results of the theory, and that these effects remain manifested in momentum space only by the existence of an infrared cutoff in finite boxes, which is removed when lines, but in a way that is mathematically more solid, constructive and precise than the traditional approach.
-We will see that using this formalism one can recover all the results of the traditional formalism, in all that concerns the definition and calculation of the set of correlation functions of a given model.
+Hence, we see that the transformation by the eigenfunctions of the Laplacian effectively filters out the detailed effect of the boundary conditions and of the finite volume of the box over the physically relevant results of the theory, and that these effects remain manifested in momentum space only by the existence of an infrared cutoff in finite boxes, which is removed when we go to infinite space.
+This fact will be of particular importance for the correlation functions to be defined in the quantum theory, of which the Green function discussed here is an example.